 Installing SEEK in a production environment

 This page contains some extra notes about setting up SEEK for production (i.e. for real use rather than for development).
+Before proceeding with these steps, you should have first followed the Install Guide

-By reading and following these extra notes, you will more performance out of SEEK, and reduce the ongoing maintenance.
+By reading and following these extra notes, you will get more performance out of SEEK, and reduce the ongoing maintenance.

 If you wish to run under a sub URI, e.g. example.com/seek, then please read and follow Installing under a sub URI at the end of the installation.